krishaamer/green-filter-research/research/discussion.md

     devices will learn and adapt to you as you use them.
 -   Scalable Climate Solutions: What really works on a large scale?

+Example Suggestions of the AI companion:

+“Don’t buy a car, use a car sharing service instead to save XYZ CO2.
+Service available near you: Bolt,\* Uber.”

+“Use a refillable shampoo bottle to save XYZ plastic pollution”

+“Call your local politician to nudge them to improve bicycle paths and reduce cars in your neighborhood.
+Over the past 2 years, you city has experienced an increase of cars from 290 cars per capita to 350 cars per capita.”\*

+-   brand colors: pink, orange, green

 ## Research Limitations {#research-limitations}

 First, finance is a highly regulated industry and the proposed user